Touch of the Angel

 Her lips tightened and she shot him an offended glare.
 With a muttered “Fine,” she marched off.

 Mission accomplished.
 With the funk he was in, he was probably better off alone.
-The thought of having yet another meaningless sexual encounter wasn’t cutting it tonight.
+The thought of having yet another meaningless sexual encounter wasn’t cutting it right now.
 He longed for an emotional connection.
 Hell, he missed his brothers.

 Ronin finished off a fourth shot.
 Whiskey wasn’t doing much for him tonight.
 Maybe he needed something a bit stronger.